 Why would you use a settlement agreement, and not just get written assurances from the employee that they will not bring a claim?

-The majority of statutory claims (these are claims arising from law (as opposed to a claim for breach of contract), for example, unfair dismissal, failure to make certain payments or discrimination) cannot be settled unless through a legally valid settlement agreement.
-A mere written assurance from an employee that they will not bring a claim against the school is virtually worthless.
+The majority of statutory claims (these are claims arising from the law (as opposed to a claim for breach of contract), for example, unfair dismissal, failure to make certain payments or discrimination) cannot be settled unless through a legally valid settlement agreement.
+A merely written assurance from an employee that they will not bring a claim against the school is virtually worthless.

 When can you enter into a settlement agreement?

 Settlement agreements are normally entered into before an employee’s last day.
-However, it is very important that you do not present a settlement agreement to an employee without receiving confirmation that they are interested in exploring this route (this is sometime called a “protected conversation” or a “without prejudice” discussion”).
+However, it is very important that you do not present a settlement agreement to an employee without receiving confirmation that they are interested in exploring this route (this is sometimes called a “protected conversation” or a “without prejudice” discussion”).
 In addition, you should never present a settlement agreement to an employee as a “take it or you will be sacked” option as this action may constitute a (potentially unfair) dismissal in itself.